Updated on July 9th, 2025 by Felix Martinez

 Parker-Hannifin’s competitive advantages include its scale, global distribution network, and its 100+ years of experience in solving engineering problems.

-The company makes some relatively obscure – but very critical – components of heavy machinery, factory equipment, aircraft, etc. and competition in many of these arenas is light.
+The company manufactures some relatively obscure – but critical – components for heavy machinery, factory equipment, and aircraft, among other applications, and competition in many of these arenas is limited.
+As a result, it enjoys a wide business moat and strong pricing power.

-This is not to say that Parker-Hannifin is immune from recession, because that is far from the case.
-After all, its customers need customers of their own in order to justify production, which means that when a recession does strike, Parker-Hannifin suffers as well.
+Of course, as an industrial manufacturer, Parker-Hannifin is not immune to recessions.
+After all, its customers need customers of their own in order to justify production.
+Consequently, when a recession strikes, Parker-Hannifin is significantly affected.

 - 2007 earnings-per-share of $4.67